-It has been twenty years since I wrote the poem Stand Undiminished.
+It has been over twenty years since I wrote the poem Stand Undiminished.
 It started out as a dream, was shared with the community where I lived, and is a poem I learn from every day of my life.
 Its words are powerful and its intention felt.
 The poem blames no one but some feel blame when I read it.
 The poem speaks truth yet some deny its words are fact.
 I merely wrote down what came to me.

 I was living at Esalen, a small community and retreat center on the Big Sur coast of California.
 It was late fall, 1998.
 A friend, Diana, pulled me aside in the dinning hall and began to tell me a dream she had in which an angel came to her side.
 Diana was standing upon a bluff overlooking the ocean and the angel told her to “stand undiminished”.

 “What do you think that means?” she asked.

 “I do not know,” I replied, “but it would be a great title for a poem.”